 FOR ABSOLUTE BEGINNERS TO EXPERIENCED WRITERS: CREATE IN RESPONSE TO ART

-Write On, Door County is pleased to partner with Edgewood Orchard Galleries on Art/Speaks, a free writing lab encouraging people to write in response to the images on exhibit.
-Led by a local poet, these 60-minute writing activities are perfect for both beginning and advanced writers in any genre.
-Join us for this free, in-person session held outdoors in the beautiful courtyard.
+Write On, Door County is pleased to partner with Kress Pavilion on Art/Speaks, a free writing lab encouraging people to write in response to the images on exhibit.
+Led by a local poets Carrie and Peter Sherrill, these 60-minute writing activities are perfect for both beginning and advanced writers in any genre.
+Join us for this free, in-person session.

 The practice of using words to comment on a piece of visual art—ekphrasis—is an ancient one.
 One of the earliest and most commonly cited forms of ekphrasis occurs in The Iliad, when Homer provides a long and discursive account of the elaborate scenes embossed on the shield of Achilles.
 Contemporary literature provides many fine examples of ekphrastic writing.
 Though most common in poetry, ekphrastic writing can also include fiction and nonfiction.